Claualvarez/ECCB2020/Introduction.md

 ![pfam.png](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/pfam.png?raw=true)

-6. Find the "Sec. str" section.
+6. Click on the button labeled as "Expanded" to see the amino acid sequence ("Compact" is the default view).
+Find the "Sec. str" section.
 The alpha helices are signalized as green bars, whereas the beta strand elements, with blue arrows along the sequence.
 7. Let´s find if our protein has assigned a protein domain in CATH or SCOP databases.
 Go to the main page of [3cax](https://www.ebi.ac.uk/pdbe/entry/pdb/3cax). upper-right box "Quick links", find the section "Structure analysis" and click on it.

 ![Structureanalysis.png](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/Structureanalysis.png?raw=true)